Enterprising student hands out easy-to-master instruments; happy recipients become human bleatboxes

 McGrath called Dailey a superstar and a rockstar (her stars aligned!) who radiates perpetual positivity and spirit-lifting humor.
 She recently goofed on McGrath, matching his pink dress with boat shoes outfit and penciling on a goatee for a “twinning” photo.

 “I think the kazoo idea is ridiculous!”
-McGrath said in an email.
+McGrath wrote in an email.
 “I also think it is silly, inspired and uplifting.”

 McGrath said Dailey asked him to pick his kazoo color, but he closed his eyes and drew from a collection.
 He picked orange, her kazoo color.
 (The set had no Norwich maroon.)